Bealby/grandpas-pocket-watch-shop/README.md

   kicks in for mobile devices.

-- The Navigation/ Main Header layout will remain constant throughout the navigation through the Website.
-Allowing the user to become familiar very quickly with the Website navigation.
+- The Navigation/ Main Header layout will remain constant throughout the navigation of the Website.
+Allowing the user to become familiar very quickly with the Website's navigation.

 ### Home Page

 ![Home Desktop](/documentation/readme/home-dt.png/)

-- The `Home` page will display 4 images of categories with text icons,`Watches`, `Parts`, `Tools` and `Services` respectively.
-  Both the images and text icons can be hovered over and when clicked directed to the rlevant links accordingly.
+- The `Home` page will display 4 images of categories with text icons underneath for `Watches`, `Parts`, `Tools` and `Services` respectively.
+Both the images and text icons can be hovered over and when clicked direct the user to the relevant pages accordingly.

+- The images create a greater visual and interactive experience for the user.

-- For large devices layout will invole one 1 row of category images; for medium 2 rows and for smaller devices images are removed and replaced with icons for better UI and UX on mobile devices.
+- For larger screen devices the layout will invole one 1 row of category images; for medium screens 2 rows; and for smaller screens the images will be removed and replaced with icons for better UI and UX.

-- The image feature brings a greater visual and interactive experience to the user.

-- It was chosen to use the title 'Grandpa's Pocket Watch Shop' to first of all establish the specific nature of products being sold, whihc are solely revolved around Pocket Watches.
+- It was decided to use the title 'Grandpa's Pocket Watch Shop' on this page to establish the specific nature of products being sold on the Website, which is solely revolved around Pocket Watches.

 - A sub header, Choose a Category`, is then displayed to inform the users of the categories available to explore.

-- The layout will be of for columns of images on one row on dektop and medium devices, and be reduced to on column for mobile.

 ### Products App